cb372/cats-retry/modules/docs/src/main/mdoc/docs/mtl-combinators.md

 ## Interaction with MonadError retry

 MTL retry works independently from `retry.retryingOnSomeErrors`.
-The operations `retry.mtl.retryingOnAllErrors` and `retry.mtl.retryingOnSomeErrors` evaluating retry exclusively on errors produced by `ApplicativeHandle`.
+The operations `retry.mtl.retryingOnAllErrors` and `retry.mtl.retryingOnSomeErrors` evaluating retry exclusively on errors produced by `Handle`.
 Thus errors produced by `MonadError` are not being taken into account and retry is not triggered.

 If you want to retry in case of any error, you can chain the methods: